 Pastel is not coloured chalk even though many people call them that.
 Most pastels do not even contain any chalk at all.
 Pastel is pigment, made into a paste with some sort of filler (sometimes kaolin, a type of fine clay, or else gum arabic).
 Many manufacturers are actually a little bit secretive about what fillers they use.
 But the most important thing about pastel is that it is, basically, a rolled up stick of nearly pure pigment.
 The fillers are only added to hold the pigment together, making pastel one of the purest materials to use as an artist.

 Because of the lack of additives (such as oil in oil paint) pastel paintings do not yellow or crack and can last a very long time indeed.
-Manufacterers can help improve the (slightly unprofessional) image of pastel by providing more information about the pigments and fillers used and the lightfastness of their colours.
+Manufacterers can help improve the image of pastel by providing more information about the pigments and fillers used and the lightfastness of their colours.
 This way artists and collectors can make more informed decisions about its value and collectability.

 Pastel paintings are like charcoal drawings in that they remain fragile to the touch forever.
 Pastel is like paint that never dries: when you touch it, the colour comes off.
 Because of this you have to store and frame pastels in specific ways, to make sure the painting does not smear or smudge.
 Unframed pastel paintings should be stored flat, with some sheets of glassine (or other smooth and shiny paper that won’t take up pastel particles) on top.
 Make sure the sheets of glassine are taped to the painting so it won’t move.
 If you want to frame a pastel painting you have to frame it behind glass and use a mount or mat to keep the painting away from the glass.
-I hope to write a separate blog post about framing pastels soon.

 Pastel comes in many shapes, sizes and types.